actions-marketplace-validations/nicoandresr_jira-labels-sync-action/README.md

 `skip-branches` must be a regex which will work for all sets of branches you want to ignore.
 This is useful for merging protected/default branches into other branches.
 Check out some examples in the tests in thi repo

-`jira-description-action` already skips PRs which are filed by [dependabot](https://github.com/marketplace/dependabot-preview)
+`jira-label-action` already skips PRs which are filed by [dependabot](https://github.com/marketplace/dependabot-preview)

 ### Searching in branch name/PR title